-Built in the seventeenth century by the bishop Ulpiano Volpi, a member of the Roman Curia, Volpi Palace was used as a courthouse until the '70s.
-It was designed by architect Sergio Venturi, Sienese by birth and Roman by adoption, best known for his bier of Pope Paul V. It now houses the Pinacoteca di Como works chronologically divided into four sections.
-The medieval section presents a large number of sculptures from the Carolingian church of Sant'Abbondio well as sculptures and Romanesque and Gothic frescoes.
-The Renaissance section offers a selection of the collection of portraits of famous men by Paolo Giovio and significant objects associated with the completion of the cathedral, like stained glass, sculptures, tapestries and wooden models.
-The section presents a broad overview of paintings from the sixteenth to the nineteenth century artists working in Como with large altarpieces from churches suppressed during the Napoleonic era and paintings from private collections.
-The twentieth-century section features photographs, paintings, sculptures and furniture prototypes documenting the highlights of the artistic creativity of Antonio Sant'Elia Como from Futurism to the abstract of the Como Group and the synthesis of the arts attempted by Ico Parisi.
+Built in the 17th century by the prelate Ulpiano Volpi, exponent of the Roman Curia, Palazzo Volpi was used as a court until the 1970s.
+It was designed by the architect Sergio Venturi, Sienese by birth but Roman by adoption, known above all for his bier of Pope Paul V. Today it houses the Pinacoteca di Como with works chronologically divided into four sections.
+The medieval section features a large number of Carolingian sculptures from the church of Sant'Abbondio as well as Romanesque and Gothic sculptures and frescoes.
+The Renaissance section offers a selection of Paolo Giovio's collection of portraits of illustrious men and significant objects related to the completion of the cathedral, such as stained glass windows, sculptures, tapestries and wooden models.
+The Paintings section presents a broad overview of the artists active in Como from the 16th to the 19th century with large altarpieces from churches suppressed in the Napoleonic era and paintings from private collections.
+The twentieth-century section presents photographs, paintings, sculptures and furniture prototypes that document the salient moments of Como's artistic creativity from the Futurism of Antonio Sant'Elia to the abstract art of the Como Group and the synthesis of the arts attempted by Ico Parisi.